Automattic/jetpack/projects/plugins/search/readme.txt

 You can purchase a Search subscription directly through this plugin or via the [Jetpack website](https://jetpack.com/search/).

-= How do I get rid of the "Powered by Jetpack" message in the sidebar? =
+= How do I get rid of the "Powered by Jetpack" message in the overlay? =

 If you are using the Jetpack Search free option, you cannot disable the "Powered by Jetpack" message.
-You will need to upgrade to a paid tier.
+You will need to upgrade to a paid plan.

 = What happens if I go over the records or requests limit? =